 Variations of lomo saltado and a tip from Gastón himself

-The fun thing about cooking is that there are endless variations of every dish, so we’ll give you just a few other ways of using lomo saltado to get your creative juices flowing.
+The fun thing about cooking is that there are endless variations on every plate, so we’ll give you just a few variations on this classic beef stir-fry recipe to get your creative juices flowing.

-The stir fry (with or without potatoes) goes well in a sandwich, can be used to stuff the peppers, is perfect served over risotto, and also used as a filling for empanadas (this last one is very popular in Peru).
 If you’re not keen on beef, you can replace it with strips of cooked chicken breast, cooked fish, or shrimp.
 If you’re on a vegetarian or vegan diet, you don’t have to miss out either.
 Replace the meat with Portobello mushrooms.
-Throw other vegetables like bell peppers, carrot sticks and peas in the mix for variety.
+Serve with chopped vegetables like bell peppers, carrot sticks and peas in the mix for variety.

-Peruvian top chef Gaston Acurio says his secret for the perfect lomo saltado is as follows: marinate half the fries with the beef strips whilst simply frying the others until crunchy so you achieve two types of textures.
-Acurio also suggests preparing lomo saltado without a wok by using a normal frying pan and stir-frying the ingredients in smaller batches, quickly, over very high heat.
+Peruvian top chef Gaston Acurio says his secret for how to cook the perfect lomo saltado is as follows: marinate half the fries with the beef whilst simply frying the others until crunchy so you achieve two types of textures.
+Acurio also suggests cooking without a wok by using a normal frying pan and stir-frying the ingredients in smaller batches, quickly, over very high heat.

 - 18 ounces sirloin steak cut into strips or cubes

-- 1 red onion cut into chunky slices
+- 1 red onion chopped into chunky slices

 - 1 ají amarillo chili pepper sliced finely, veins and seeds removed